Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-A VBT representative will greet you at the Verona airport to start your adventure off right. a complimentary car service will whisk you to your centrally located hotel in Sirmione.
+A VBT representative will greet you at Verona Airport to start your adventure off right.
+A complimentary car service will whisk you to your centrally located hotel in Sirmione.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-In the afternoon, settle in your romantic lakeside hotel in the picturesque village of Sulzano.
-You might recognize the postcard-picture of Monte Isola within the lake, made famous in 2016 when artist Christo placed yellow floating piers to connect the island of Monte Isola and the private islet of San Paolo to the mainland.
-That summer, in only 16 days, 1,300,000 people walked these piers to discover this incredible place.
+In the afternoon, settle into your romantic lakeside hotel in the picturesque village of Sulzano.
+You may recognize the postcard-perfect view of Monte Isola, made famous in 2016 when artist Christo installed The Floating Piers, a temporary yellow walkway connecting Monte Isola and the private islet of San Paolo to the mainland.
+In just 16 days, 1.3 million visitors walked these piers to experience this breathtaking setting.

-Tonight, enjoy a welcome cocktail reception on the hotel’s lakeside manicured terrace and get to know your fellow travelers.
-Then board a private ferry to Monte Isola to enjoy your welcome dinner in a very special and scenic location.
+Tonight, enjoy a welcome cocktail reception on the hotel’s lakeside manicured terrace, where you can get to know your fellow travelers.
+Then, board a private ferry to Monte Isola for a welcome dinner in a very special and scenic location.

 Today's Ride Choices